TEG-Blue·Interactive tools on .com →

 • Open endpoints for programmatic access

-This isn't a PDF to interpret.
-It's emotional technology infrastructure designed to be consumed computationally — by search engines, by researchers, and by the AI systems it aims to improve.
+This is emotional technology infrastructure designed to be consumed computationally — by search engines, by researchers, and by the AI systems it aims to improve.

-TEG-Blue doesn't claim to have solved AI safety.
-It claims to have mapped territory that AI safety has been navigating without a map.
+TEG-Blue maps territory that AI safety has been navigating without structured coordinates.
 These questions are explicit invitations to the research community:

 Q1